BroadSoft-Xtended/Product-Phone-for-Chrome/documentation/BroadWorksConfiguration.md

 8)   Browse to System → Resources → Device Management Tag Sets and select the System Default tag set.

-9)  The UC-One Phone for Chrome configuration templates makes use of the tags in the following table.
+9)  The UC-One Phone for Chrome configuration template makes use of the tags in the following table.
 Add the tags if they do not already exist.

 ![](http://puu.sh/iKVfQ/b316e76b48.png)

-Now your system is ready to provision users with the UC-One Phone fro Chrome.
+Now your system is ready to provision users with the UC-One Phone for Chrome.

 ## Provisioning Users for UC-One Phone for Chrome